Dreaded Fist writes about Nissans and about modifying cars for high performance.

 The Nissan Skyline is legendary, thanks to far too many appearances in video games, movies, and manga.
 While the car is certainly way too much fun to be legal, it's not without its problems.
 The RB series of engines that powered the most desirable Skylines (we'll say the cutoff point is the RB20DE, anything lower is probably not worth fixing) have a habit of developing idle problems, particularly as they work their way into their upper teenage years.

-As the owner of an RB20DET powered R32 GTS-t, this author has experienced and dealt with the afformentioned RB idle problems.
+As the owner of an RB20DET-powered R32 GTS-t, this author has experienced and dealt with the aforementioned RB idle problems.
 What was supposed to be an easy diagnostic and fix turned into an expensive ordeal.
-But hey, that's Skyline ownership for you, right?
+But hey, that's Skyline ownership for you.

 Instead of covering the R32, R33 and R34, I'll cover everything that could possibly cause an idle problem across all three generations of the car.
-I suppose this guide could also cover the RB20 powered R31 Skylines as well, though I'm not 100% sure about that, as I believe there's only one or two R31 Skylines in all of Canada, and I've never actually seen one in person.
+I suppose this guide could also cover the RB20-powered R31 Skylines as well, though I'm not 100% sure about that, as I believe there are only one or two R31 Skylines in all of Canada, and I've never actually seen one in person.

-There's a good chance that if you ever find yourself owning and driving an RB powered Skyline, you'll also run into the inevitable idle problems.
-These typically manifest themselves as pops, misses, or stalls caused by rpm's dropping.
-In this author's case, it started as a slight pop every now and then, turned into a very audible "miss", and then manifested itself as stalling when coming to a stop and stepping on the clutch.
+There's a good chance that if you ever find yourself owning and driving an RB-powered Skyline, you'll also run into the inevitable idle problems.
+These typically manifest themselves as pops, misses, or stalls caused by rpms dropping.
+In this author's case, it started as a slight pop now and then, turned into a very audible "miss," and then manifested itself as stalling when coming to a stop and stepping on the clutch.

 When sitting at idle, the car makes a "pop" noise

 - How do your coil packs look?
-You can use a multimeter, but most agree that if your car is 10+ years old and has covered more than 100,000km on the original coilpacks, you should look into replacing them.
-Coilpacks can developed a hairline crack, which can cause them to ground out.
-Replace them with OEM coils (the best, but most expensive option), or aftermarket coils, such as those available from Splitfire or other reputible companies.
-When you replace your coilpacks, you should also replace the coilpack loom, as they harden over the years and become brittle.
+You can use a multimeter, but most agree that if your car is 10+ years old and has covered more than 100,000 km on the original coil packs, you should look into replacing them.
+Coil packs can develop a hairline crack, which can cause them to ground out.
+Replace them with OEM coils (the best, but most expensive option), or aftermarket coils, such as those available from Splitfire or other reputable companies.
+When you replace your coil packs, you should also replace the coil pack loom, as they harden over the years and become brittle.

 Nothing is quite as annoying as having to give the car some go pedal every time you come to a stop, to prevent the engine from stalling.

-- Do you have an aftermarket vent-to-atmosphere blow off valve?
+- Do you have an aftermarket vent-to-atmosphere blow-off valve?
 Skylines are equipped with a MAF (mass airflow sensor), which means the air that gets vented by the blowoff valve has already been metered.
-When you vent that metered air, it causes the engine to run extremely rich, which causes impressive flames out of the exhaust, and unfortinutely, stalling problems.
-If your car has the stock ecu and an aftermarket blow off valve, you either need to re-circulate the blow off valve back into the intake, after the MAF, or you need to get a re-tune of the ECU.
+When you vent that metered air, it causes the engine to run extremely rich, which causes impressive flames out of the exhaust, and unfortunately, stalling problems.
+If your car has the stock ECU and an aftermarket blow-off valve, you either need to re-circulate the blow-off valve back into the intake, after the MAF, or you need to get a re-tune of the ECU.
 A very dodgy fix is increasing the idle speed.